BethFox/CaHMW/README.md

 * Use the **Moderator Guide** when planning your session.
 * Print **Instructions** and **Cheat Sheet** for participants to use while playing.
 * The **Situation** & **Blocker Cards** can be printed on card stock.
 You will need one set of each per group of 4-6 players.
+* There is also an introduction **Presentation** in google slides if you would like to see how we introduce the game in a session.

 ### License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. http://creativecommons.org/licenses/by-nc-sa/4.0/